Yetalon/finalproject/README.md

 # Blazor Password Manager

 Blazor Password Manager is a project I created for my final project in **CSCI 1260**.
 The password manager allows users generate random passphrases from a list of 20,000 words and to store their information for different applications.
 The apps can be edited and deleted from the dashboard.
-The user can also customize their login with changing their username, password, and deleteing their account.
+The user can also customize their login with changing their username, password, and delete their account.
 The app also takes use of bootstrap 5 to provide a responsive design for different screen sizes.

 ## Stack